Skip to content

 In his remarks on the bill to the assembly, Ramirez said this particular issue has been brought to the administration's attention since the start of his first term in 2023.

-Since then, he said he has sat in on meetings with various large, student-run bodies at the University, including various greek life councils and the Rutgers University Dance Marathon, all of whom have concerns about the updated booking policy that has been disregarded by the administration.
+Since then, he said he has sat in on meetings with various large, student-run bodies at the University, including various fraternity and sorority councils and the Rutgers University Dance Marathon, all of whom have concerns about the updated booking policy that has been disregarded by the administration.

 Notably, Ramirez also called out Rutgers—New Brunswick Chancellor Francine Conway for failing to meet with him and other members of the Assembly, including financial officers, on this issue.
 This lack of communication and buy-in from the University signals to the Assembly that the administration does not match their dedication.